-UPDATE: The Universal Studios Hollywood theme park is CLOSED as of through AT LEAST MAY 31.
-All of Universal CityWalk is also currently closed.
-More information here.
+UPDATE: The Universal Studios Hollywood theme park is CLOSED.
+Universal CityWalk is open on a limited basis.
+More information check here.

 Universal Studios Hollywood has posted the same Safety and Travel Update as Universal Orlando, and made additional hand sanitizers available.

 Tickets purchased for park visits during the anticipated closure period, will be automatically extended for use through December 18, 2020.
 Guests may also apply the value of a wholly unused ticket toward a new purchase.